keptn/lifecycle-toolkit/README.md

 `KeptnEvaluationDefiniton` resource to the same value that is stored in `.metadata.name` and `metadata.namespace` of the `KeptnMetric` resource.
 Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
 If it's not specified, KLT searches for the `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` resource is stored.
-If the `KeptnMetric` resource cannot be found there, it searches in the default KLT namespace.
+If the `KeptnMetric` resource cannot be found there, it searches in the default KLT namespace (`keptn-lifecycle-toolkit-system`).

 **Note:** Please be aware that, if the `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefinition`